noob9527/trap/c/apue/src/3-file-io/README.md

 3. Each open file(or device) has a v-node structure that contains information about the type of file and pointers to functions that operate on the file.
 For most files, the v-node also contains the i-node for the file.
 This information is read from disk when the file is opened, so that all the pertinent information about the file is readily available.
 For example, the i-node contains the owner of the file, the size of the file, pointers to where the actual data blocks for the file are located on disk, and so on.
 (Linux has no v-node.
 Instead, a generic i-node structure is used.
 Although the implementations differ, the v-node is conceptually the same as a generic i-node.
 Both point to an i-node structure specific to the file system).
 > The v-node was invented to provide support for multiple file system types on a single computer system.
 Sun called this the Virtual File System and called the file system-independent portion of the i-node the v-node.
 The v-node propagated through various vendor implementations as support for Sun's Network File System(NFS) was added.
 Instead of splitting the data structures into a v-node and an i-node, Linux uses a file system-independent i-node and a file system-dependent i-node.

 If two independent processes have the same file open, Each process that opens the file gets its own file table entry, but only a single v-node table entry is required for a given file.
-One reason each process gets its own file table entry is so taht each process has its own current offset for the file.\
+One reason each process gets its own file table entry is so that each process has its own current offset for the file.\
 Given these data structures, we now need to be more specific about what happens with certain operations that we've already described:
 - After each write is complete, the current file offset in the file table entry is incremented by the number of bytes written.
-If this causes the curren file offset to exceed the current file size, the current file size in the i-node table entry is set to the current file offset.
+If this causes the current file offset to exceed the current file size, the current file size in the i-node table entry is set to the current file offset.
-- If a file is opened with the O_APPEND flag, a corresponding flag is set in the file status flags of the file table entry.
+- If a file is opened with the `O_APPEND` flag, a corresponding flag is set in the file status flags of the file table entry.
 Each time a write is performed for a file with this append flag set, the current file offset in the file table entry is first set to the current file size from the i-node table entry.
 This forces every write to be appended to the current end of file.
 - If a file is positioned to its current end of file using `lseek`, all that happens is the current file offset in the file table entry is set to the current file size from the i-node table entry.
 (Note that this is not the same as if the file was opened with the O_APPEND flag)
-- The `lseek` function modifies only the current file offset in the file table entry. no I/O takes place.
+- The `lseek` function modifies only the current file offset in the file table entry, no I/O takes place.

-It is possible for more than one file descriptor entry to point to the same file table entry, as we'll see when we discuss the dup function in Section 3.12.
+It is possible for more than one file descriptor entry to point to the same file table entry, as we'll see when we discuss the `dup` function in Section 3.12.
 This also happens after a fork when the parent and the child share the same file table entry for each open descriptor.\
 Note the difference in scope between the file descriptor flags and the file status flags.
 The former apply only to a single descriptor in a single process, whereas the latter apply to all descriptors in any process that point to the given file table entry.
-When we describe the `fcntl` function in Section 3.14, we'll see how to fetch and modify both the file descriptor flags and the fil status flags.\
+When we describe the `fcntl` function in Section 3.14, we'll see how to fetch and modify both the file descriptor flags and the file status flags.\
 Everything that we've described so far in this section works fine for multiple processes that are reading the same file.
 Each process has its own file table entry with its own current file offset.
 Unexpected results can arise, however, when multiple processes write to the same file.
 To see how to avoid some surprises, we need to understand the concept of atomic operations.

 ## 11. Atomic Operations
+skipped

 ### Appending to a File
 Consider a single process that wants to append to the end of a file.
 Older versions of the UNIX System didn't support the O_APPEND option to open, so the program was coded as follows:
 ```c